Challenges and solutions in debugging code on the Intel Xeon Phi coprocessor

-The Beacon Project is an ongoing research project funded by the US National Science Foundation and the University of Tennessee to explore the impact of emerging computer architectures on computational science and engineering.
-Currently, there are nine teams associated with the Beacon Project that are exploring the impact of the Intel Xeon Phi coprocessor on scientific codes and libraries, with approximately two dozen more open call applicants about to begin work.
-Some of the programs that are being optimised as part of the project include magneto hydrodynamics, plasma physics, cosmology, chemistry, quantum chromodynamics, and bioinformatics applications.
+The project is an research initiative funded by the US National Science Foundation and the University of Tennessee to explore the impact of emerging computer architectures on computational science and engineering.
+Currently, nine teams associated with the Beacon Project are exploring the impact of the Intel Xeon Phi coprocessor on scientific codes and libraries, with approximately two dozen more open-call applicants about to begin work.
+Some of the programs that are being optimised as part of the project include magneto-hydrodynamics, plasma physics, cosmology, chemistry, quantum chromodynamics, and bioinformatics applications.

-The Beacon system, which received the number one ranking on the November 2012 Green500 list, offers access to 48 compute nodes and six I/O nodes joined by FDR InfiniBand interconnect providing 56 Gb/s of bi-directional bandwidth.
+The Beacon system, which received the number-one ranking on the November 2012 Green500 list, offers access to 48 compute nodes and six I/O nodes joined by FDR InfiniBand interconnect, providing 56 Gb/s of bi-directional bandwidth.
 Each compute node is equipped with two Intel Xeon E5-2670 processors, four Intel Xeon Phi coprocessors 5110P, 256 GB of RAM, and 960 GB of SSD storage.
-In total, Beacon provides 768 conventional cores and 11,520 accelerator cores – meaning that the system offers 210 Tflops of combined computational performance, 12 TB of system memory, 1.5 TB of coprocessor memory, and more than 73 TB of SSD storage, in aggregate.
+Beacon provides 768 conventional cores and 11,520 accelerator cores – meaning the system offers 210 Tflops of combined computational performance, 12 TB of system memory, 1.5 TB of coprocessor memory, and more than 73 TB of SSD storage in aggregate.

-Another example, from the Beacon Project, of a successful port to the Intel Xeon Phi coprocessor is the Gyro tokamak plasma simulation code from General Atomics.
-Gyro numerically simulates tokamak plasma microturbulence and computes the turbulent radial transport of particles and energy in tokamak plasmas and solves 5-D coupled time-dependent nonlinear gyrokinetic Maxwell equations with gyrokinetic ions and electrons.
-The team porting the Gyro tokamak plasma simulation code faced a major problem, which turned out to originate from quite a different source than that which was initially thought based on error messages.
+Another example of a successful port to the Intel Xeon Phi coprocessor is the Gyro tokamak plasma simulation code from General Atomics.
+Gyro numerically simulates tokamak plasma microturbulence and computes the turbulent radial transport of particles and energy in tokamak plasmas, solving 5-D coupled time-dependent nonlinear gyrokinetic Maxwell equations with gyrokinetic ions and electrons.
+The team porting the Gyro tokamak plasma simulation code faced a problem, which originated from a different source than that which was initially thought.
 The code was first ported by adding the ‘-mmic’ compiler flag and was structured around using MPI to express multi-node parallelism and OpenMP for expressing parallelism across a number of threads in order to take advantage of multiple core compute nodes.